 That was the brief: a UK-first app that knows your postcode, reads the forecast, and tells you what to do in your garden today - not a generic list from a hardiness zone table.

-The app runs on Umbraco 17 and .NET 10 as the backend, with a vanilla JS PWA wrapped in Capacitor for the App Store submission.
-That probably sounds like an odd choice for a gardening app, but it made sense for one reason: the crop library.
+Patch uses Umbraco 17 as a managed content platform for its crop library, with .NET 10 as the backend and a vanilla JavaScript PWA wrapped in Capacitor for the App Store submission.
+That probably sounds like an odd stack for a gardening app, but it made sense for one reason: the crop library.

 Patch ships with 382 crops.
 Each one has sowing windows, frost hardiness, spacing data, companion planting relationships, and UK-specific growing notes.
 That data needs to be maintained - adding varieties, correcting errors, updating notes based on what users report.
-Umbraco gives us a managed CMS for that library at no extra build cost.
-We already know how to run it, and it means anyone on the team can edit crop data without touching code.
+Umbraco gives us a managed CMS for that library at no extra build cost, and anyone on the team can edit crop data without touching code.

 The rule was one screen per job.
 The Today tab shows your tasks for today.
 The Garden tab shows your beds.
 The Crops tab lets you browse and search.
 Nothing earns a screen unless it has a clear job.

 The crop database was the other constraint.
 We wanted it to feel complete on day one - not embarrassingly thin.
-That meant sourcing data from multiple sources, collating it all, validating it and presenting in a format we could use easily.
+That meant sourcing data from multiple sources, collating it, validating it, and presenting it in a format we could use easily.
 168 of the 382 crops shipped with full UK growing data on launch.

 The review queue was the only deadline we didn't control, and Apple turned it around in 96 hours - the first time.

-The first time, the app came back rejected under Guideline 2.3.2.
-The IAP promotional images for the Premium subscription were screenshots of the app.
-Apple's requirement is a clean marketing image.
+The first rejection came under Guideline 2.3.2.
+The IAP promotional images for the Premium subscription were screenshots of the app; Apple's requirement is a clean marketing image.
 The rejection cascades: one non-compliant image puts the entire IAP product into "Developer Action Needed", which blocks StoreKit from fetching products in the sandbox.
 Fixed, resubmitted.

 The second rejection: missing Terms and Conditions link in the subscription flow.
-The third: OTP email delivery - Apple's review team are US-based, and our magic link emails hit spam thresholds during review.
-Added the demo credentials and OTP flow explanation to the review notes.
-Approved.
+The third: OTP email delivery - Apple's review team are US-based, and our magic-link emails hit spam thresholds during review.
+Adding demo credentials and an OTP flow explanation to the review notes got it approved.

 Then the auto-release got stuck.
-App Store Connect showed "1.0 Ready for Distribution" with auto-release set, but the release date kept rolling forward.
-The "Release This Version" button was absent.
-The radio buttons to switch to manual release were greyed out.
-All agreements were active.
-Bank details, tax forms, compliance - all green.
-No pending actions anywhere.
-Contacted Apple Developer Support, and they unstuck it from their end.
-The app went live without any code change required.
+App Store Connect showed "1.0 Ready for Distribution", but the release date kept rolling forward, the "Release This Version" button was absent, and the manual-release radio buttons were greyed out - with every agreement, bank detail and tax form green.
+Apple Developer Support unstuck it from their end.
+The app went live without any code change.

 The lesson isn't that Apple's review process is painful - it's that you need to treat the review notes like a user test.
 The reviewer doesn't know your auth flow, doesn't know magic links, and may be confused by UK-specific content.
 Write the notes as if you're onboarding someone who has never seen the app.

-Smidge (our asset bundling library) doesn't support ES6 template literals in its JS minifier.
-The entire JS bundle gets served unminified.
+Smidge doesn't minify ES6 template literals.
+Our asset bundling library serves the entire JS bundle unminified when template literals are present.
 Not a disaster, but not what the docs suggest.

 The iOS app is live at apps.apple.com/gb/app/mypatch/id6761283635.
 Google Play submission is next.
 Web payments for users who don't go through the App Store is still to solve.